 Béranger Seguin

-Since September 2023, I am employed as a postdoctoral researcher in the Arbeitsgruppe Computeralgebra und Zahlentheorie at the University of Paderborn (Germany).
-My work there is centered around arithmetic statistics, and more precisely around the asymptotic distribution of field extensions.
-Something I love about these questions is the diversity of the methods which we can use to study them (methods from algebraic number theory/class field theory, methods from analytic number theory, and methods from algebraic/Diophantine geometry).
-I am also interested in the description of absolute Galois groups of local fields and of their ramification filtration (as this leads to a parametrization of local extensions with a given discriminant), and for this reason I want to learn more about Galois representations, \(\varphi\)-modules, moduli spaces/deformation rings thereof, etc.
+Since September 2023, I am a postdoc in the Arbeitsgruppe Computeralgebra und Zahlentheorie at the University of Paderborn (Germany).
+My current research is centered around arithmetic statistics, and more precisely around the asymptotic distribution of field extensions.
+I love the diversity of the methods which we can use to study these questions: methods from algebraic number theory/class field theory, methods from analytic number theory, and methods from Diophantine/arithmetic algebraic geometry.
+I also have interest in the description of absolute Galois groups of local fields and of their ramification filtration, as it leads to a description of extensions with a given discriminant.
+For this reason, I also think about Galois representations, \(\varphi\)-modules, moduli spaces/deformation rings thereof, etc.

 In July 2023, I obtained a PhD in mathematics supervised by Pierre Dèbes and Ariane Mézard.
 You can read the manuscript or see the slides for the defense.
-This work focuses around the geometry and arithmetic of connected components of Hurwitz spaces, moduli spaces of branched covers of the line whose rational points are related to the regular inverse Galois problem.
-The interactions between the combinatorial, topological, and arithmetic properties of these spaces are, in my eyes, as mysterious as they are fascinating.
+This work focuses around the geometry and arithmetic of connected components of Hurwitz spaces, moduli spaces of branched covers of the line, whose rational points relate to the regular inverse Galois problem.

 I love music — especially jazz — a lot, and I’m always glad to discuss music or jam around with people.